-The College recognises the Department for Education's Teachers' Standards as a useful guide for teachers, for ease of reference a summary document of those standards is provided in Appendix One.
+The School recognises the CATS Global Schools' Teacher Standards as a useful guide for teachers.
+For ease of reference, a summary of those standards is provided in Appendix One.
 Additional guidance as to the hallmarks of 'expert teaching' is also provided in Appendix One.
-All teachers at the College are expected to be fully conversant with the Teachers' Standards and the characteristics of expert teaching and they are expected maintain and develop their classroom practices accordingly.
+All teachers at the School are expected to be fully conversant with the CGS Teachers' Standards and the characteristics of expert teaching and they are expected maintain and develop their classroom practices accordingly.